whiprandolph/bestseller/Part 1 - This Is Who We Really Are/01 - This is Who We Really Are.md

 Part Three calls for _The Deepest Revolution_: our current way of life isn't working, so we must embrace that ancient way of life where respect is the norm, and it will take tremendous integrity, generosity, and bravery to do it.

-In addition to my own investigation and interviews, _The Deepest Revolution_ draws stories and quotes from many sources, including many books written by people of the healthy nations themselves such as Robin Kimmerer's _Braiding Sweetgrass_ about the Potawatomi and Martín Prechtel's _Secrets of the Talking Jaguar_ about the Tzutujil Maya.
+_The Deepest Revolution_ draws stories and quotes from many sources, including many books written by people of the healthy nations themselves such as Robin Kimmerer's _Braiding Sweetgrass_ about the Potawatomi and Martín Prechtel's _Secrets of the Talking Jaguar_ about the Tzutujil Maya.
 Other sources come from people who interviewed or spent extended time with people of healthy nations, such as Anne Cameron's _Daughters of Copper Woman_ about the Nootka and Frank Linderman's _Pretty Shield_ about the Crow.
+It also draws from my own research and investigation, much of which was published in _One Disease One Cure._

 While each healthy nation is unique, there are common aspects of their way of life that enable them to maintain a baseline of mutual respect, and this book aims to explore those common patterns based on the words of people from healthy nations or respectful observers.